 The other elements forming the foundation of my approach are realism, understanding and creativity

-The skills, knowledge and desire to be a PROFESSIONAL EXECUTIVE COACH
+The skills and knowledge to be a PROFESSIONAL EXECUTIVE COACH